Query Processing on Tensor Computation Runtimes: Query Processing on TCRs

 \section{Query Processing on TCRs}

-In this section, we summarize the motivations that inspire us to propose \system (Section~\ref{sec:from-hb-to-sk}), as well as the related challenges (Section~\ref{sec:challenges}), and the design principles we commit to (Section~\ref{sec:design}).
-We also show how relational operators can be implemented using tensor programs with a few examples (Section~\ref{sec:tensor-program-example}).
+In this section, we summarize the challenges (\cref{sec:challenges}) and the design principles we commit to (\cref{sec:design}) when building \system.
+First, we show how relational operators can be implemented using tensor programs with an example (\cref{sec:tensor-program-example}).